Providence & Ebenezer worship services

 Wednesdays:

-7.30pm - Joint Prayer meeting/Bible studies are currently being held in homes.
+7.30pm - Prayer meeting/Bible studies are held at the chapel except on the 2nd Wednesday (and 5th Wednesdays when they occur) each month when they are held in West Lavington.
 For more details, contact us using the email at the bottom of the page.

 In both churches, you can be sure of a warm welcome.
 They both belong to the Fellowship of Independent Evangelical Churches and both belong to the Grace group of churches too.
 This means that there are lots of opportunities for fellowship and friendship with other Christians in the area.
 Guy Davies regularly preaches in both churches and is supported by preachers from our own and other local churches.